Čtyřlístek: Fifinka

 Fifinka is a white dog that wears a pink-purple dress with lace and red shoes.
 She is courageous and sacrificing.
 She is characterized by her caring and friendly personality.
 She loves cooking.
 Her hobbies are taking care of the house, gardening and adventurous.
 Since she was a child she enjoyed bows and boyish mischief.

-Pinďa
+Pind'a

-Pinďa is a hare.
+Pind'a is a hare.
 He wears red trousers with just one suspender.
 He is very friendly and warmhearted.
-He is characterized by being quite and shy.
+He is characterized by being quiet and shy, he also gets scared very easily.
 He enjoys all kinds of sports and reading detective books.
 He likes eating everything that Fifi cooks for them.
-He also is a winner of multiple athletic races.
+He is also a winner of multiple athletic races.

 Myska

 Myska is a mouse.
 He is Myspulin's assistant.
-He rarely join as a troop and likes to help Myspulin.
+He rarely joins the group on their adventures, but likes to help Myspulin.

 Franchise

-A short film series is released in 1990 by Bratri v Triku and Kratky Film Prague.
-It was still shown on Decko.
+A short film series is released in 1990 by Bratri v Triku and Kratky Film Prague directed by Ivan Renc.
+It was still shown on Déčko.
+It received a revival by 2024 this time on Alkay Animation Prague and directed by Michal Zabka.

 A video game entitled Čtyřlístek a strašidelný hrad was released in 2002.

-An animated film, Čtyřlístek ve službách krále, was released in 2013 followed by 2019 film.
+An animated film, Čtyřlístek ve službách krále, was released in 2013 followed by a sequel in 2019.